apereo/cas/docs/cas-server-documentation/authentication/MongoDb-Authentication.md

 {% include casmodule.html group="org.apereo.cas" module="cas-server-support-mongo" %}

-{% include {{ version }}/principal-transformation-configuration.md configKey="cas.authn.mongo" %}

-{% include {{ version }}/password-encoding-configuration.md configKey="cas.authn.mongo" %}

-{% include casproperties.html properties="cas.authn.mongo" excludes="principal-transformation,password-encoder" %}
+{% include casproperties.html properties="cas.authn.mongo" %}

 Accounts are expected to be found as such in collections: